hirokazuono/Chipmunk_and_BOX2D_of_cocos2dx_ported_to_Android/README.md

 &nbsp; that are downloads from cocos2d-x.org(&zip extracting).
  ( Each xCode's cocos2d-x files(of 11,12,&13beta) create
 &nbsp; &nbsp; &nbsp; by "./install-templates-xcode.sh **-uf** "
 &nbsp; &nbsp; within each downloaded dir(fld,of 11,12,&13beta from cocos2d-x.org).
-&nbsp; However, not only "files that are created these" at this time, to "work" of xCode is,
+In addition , not only these files
-&nbsp;it will change into "behavior of the version of the file that was created."
+&nbsp; that are created , xCode's working also will change to behavior of the each version of the files created.
-&nbsp; Although, Their xCode files **can be changed to other xCode files** by **"-uf"**( above),  any time soon & freely. )
+&nbsp; &nbsp; However , their xCode files **can be changed to other xCode files** by **"-uf"**( above),  any time soon & freely. )

 * The **C**lasses dir(fld) in **BOX2D** is copied